 fire of a British destroyer escort and a British frigate and some MTBs.

 "S 205" got severe hits but could as all other boats, which were

 additionally taken under fire by another destroyer escort, enter Hook van

 situation at the landfront in the west and the lack of fuel did no longer

 permit further S-boat operations.
 The base personnel had been set in march

 to Denmark.
-On orders by Dönitz, to com to Flensburg, "S 174" and
+On orders by Dönitz, to come to Flensburg, "S 174"

 On his way back to the Netherlands he was captured by the British at